billwear/doc-workflow-tools/README.md

-# radtools: UNIX CLI tools to automate discourse doc work?
+# radtools: UNIX CLI tools to automate discourse doc work

-## what is the naming convention for these tools?
+*`# what is the naming convention for these tools?`*

 All of these tools begin with `rad`, e.g.: